 My general approach to teaching is to emphasize the upper levels of Bloom’s taxonomy.
 Creation and evaluation are important.
 Memorization, not so much.
 While game design gives students the opportunity to create something connected to course content, they should also evaluate whether what they’ve created is on target.
-So, as promised in my last post, here is the relevant assignment, be due after students play the games that they have designed:
+So, as promised in my last post, here is the relevant assignment, due after students play the games that they have designed:

 1. Read the rubric below.